yangchenlarkin/Monstra/Examples/MonoTask/UserProfileManager/README.md

 - **UserProfileManager**: Data/state layer that wraps `MonoTask` and the mock API.
 - **Domain Layer**: Define a protocol if needed for DI and testing.
-- **Presentation Layer**: UI/ViewModels subscribe to the two publishers.
+- **Presentation Layer**: UI/ViewModels call manager methods and handle completion callbacks.

 ## 5. Implementation Details